 When your department is down a staff accountant, everyone has to work harder.

 When an accurate job description is used as the basis of the job posting, it will make the hiring process and subsequent onboarding go much more smoothly.
-The job description offers a snapshot of an open position: the duties involved, the experience and educational requirements needed and the personal attributes necessary for success.
+The job description offers a snapshot of an open position: the general duties involved, the experience and educational requirements needed and the personal attributes necessary for success.
 It also:

 - Gives candidates a clear idea of what's expected of them if hired

 - Helps the hiring managers review resumes and evaluate candidates

 - Offers a performance benchmark after candidates are hired

 When hiring a staff accountant, the job description becomes especially important because the role can vary considerably from one company to another, depending on its size, corporate culture and industry.
 The secret to creating a solid job description is to make sure it accurately describes the position and your company — a generic job description won't do.